GNOME/orca/README-REMOTE-CONTROLLER.md

 bug or feature request, and you are encouraged to file it as such.)
 On the other hand, if the behavior of the Remote Controller differs from that of the corresponding or related keyboard command, please report that Remote Controller failure as a new bug in Orca's gitlab.

-\* *Note: Remote Controller support for profile management is still pending.*